 - Eat breakfast the morning of your procedure.
 We will provide lunch.
 If your surgery is scheduled for the afternoon, have a light lunch before you arrive.

 - Do not drink coffee or any caffeinated beverages on the day of your procedure.
 These substances may increase bleeding and your sensitivity to medications used during the procedure.

 - You may be receiving medications during the procedure that can make you drowsy.
-Because of this, you cannot drive yourself home following your procedure.
+As a result of this, you cannot drive yourself home following your procedure.
 Please arrange to have a responsible person drive you to your destination.
 If you are unable to have someone drive you home after your procedure and you live near our office, we will call a taxi for you and you will be responsible for the charges.

-- Please do not bring any valuables to the office on the day of surgery.
-This includes laptop computers.
+- Please do not bring any valuables to the office on the day of surgery, this includes laptop computers.

 - You will be going home with a headband-type bandage covered by a bandana, so it will not be visible.
 The bandages should be removed just before showering the next morning.
 After the first shower, no more bandages are need.